diverso-lab/uvlhub/README.md

 This will apply the migrations to the database and run the Flask application.

+**If everything worked correctly, you should see the deployed version of UVLHub in development at `http://localhost`.**

 ### Migrations

 However, if during development there are new changes in the model, run inside the `web` container: